stride3d/stride-docs/en/diagnostics/STRDIAG001.md

 # Diagnostics Warning STRDIAG001

-The \[DataContract] is not valid for the type '{0}'.
+> The `[DataContract]` is not valid for the type '{0}'.
 Expected is a public/internal Accessor.

 ## Explanation

-The DataContract Attribute can only be applied to public/internal type.
+The `[DataContract]` attribute can only be applied to public/internal type.
 Any Access that is lower than that will cause STRDIAG001 on the target type.

 ## Example: private inner class